-- 1. Improved Surgical Airway Training Methods performance of a surgical airway is probably the most technically difficult lifesaving intervention that combat medics must master.
-The use of all possible methods, potentially including live tissue training, advanced and antomically precise airway simulators, and techniques that ensure mastery of airway anatomy knowledge should be evaluated in order to improve the ability of medics to perform this intervention. - 2.
-Optimized Airway Devices for Trauma new and improved techniques and technologies for securing the injured airway should comtinue to be pursued. - 3.
-Monitoring of airway status, prehospital interventions, and outcomes in combat casualties should be accomplished using information contained in the DoD Trauma Registry.
+- 1. Improved Surgical Airway Training Methods.
+Performance of a surgical airway is probably the most technically difficult lifesaving intervention that Combat medics must master.
+The use of all possible methods, potentially including live-tissue training, advanced and antomically precise airway simulators, and techniques that ensure mastery of airway anatomy knowledge, should be evaluated to improve the ability of medics to perform this intervention. - 2.
+Optimized Airway Devices for Trauma.
+New and improved techniques and technologies for securing the injured airway should comtinue to be pursued. - 3.
+Monitoring of airway status, prehospital interventions, and outcomes in Combat casualties should be accomplished using information contained in the Department of Defense Trauma Registry.